markyoder/wasp_clone/wasphive/README.md

 ### SumOver Details and Examples

 The ***Sum Over*** rule must always contain a **context expression** and an **expected sum value**.
 The expected sum value is the desired sum when all of the elements in the given context are summed.
 The context contains a relative ancestry path in the input hierarchy that the values will be summed over.
-For a simple array, this will usually be "**..**", however it may go back further in lineage if needed (e.g. "**../../..**").
+For a simple array, this will usually be "**..**" but may go back further in lineage if needed (e.g., "**../../..**").

 Schema example:
 ```javascript